alicekeller/alicekeller.github.io/_posts/2022-03-10-phenology.md

 p7a
 ```

-Added a regression line to the year/date of first bud break plot.
-While mean first date of bud break appears to decrease year by year, the `R^2` value is  low.
+In the next plot, I added a regression line to the year/date of first bud break plot.
+While the mean first date of bud break appears to decrease year by year, the `R-squared` value is  low.
 The linear model does not predict the date of first bud break with much accuracy.
 Let's see what other abiotic factors may be highly correlated with date of first bud break.

 ```{r}
 p8b <- ggplot(leaf_bud, aes(Year, DOY)) +